 Photographer: $1,200 - $3,000+ The price of the wedding photographer depends on many factors as well, such as the photographer’s experience, how many hours you’ve contracted them for, and what extras the packages includes (a second shooter, an album, prints, an engagement shoot, etc.).
 On average, couples spend $2,000 on wedding photography.

 Wedding Planner: $1,000 - $2,500+ While a wedding planner may seem like an unnecessary extra expense, having one of these professionals in your corner goes a long way in helping you save money in other areas.
-They know all sorts of tricks for cutting costs, not to mention save you the hassle of managing all the wedding details on your own.
+They know all sorts of tricks for cutting costs, not to mention save you the hassle of managing all the wedding planning details on your own.
 The price of a planner is dependant on what type of planner you hire (full-service, month-of, or day-of) and the extent of the services they will provide.
-A full-service planner—a planner that helps you plan the entire wedding from beginning to end—usually costs between $3,000-$4,000.
+A full-service and day-of wedding planner—a planner that helps you plan the entire wedding from beginning to end—usually costs between $3,000-$4,000.
 However, top-tier planners can be as much as $10,000 or more.

 Catering: $2,000 - $7,000+ Catering costs depend on what type of food you serve (a plated steak dinner comes with a much higher price tag than a BBQ feast), how many guests you have, how the meal is served (plated, buffet, family style, or food truck), and what extras are included in your package, such as catering staff orrentalsc.
 Catering costs tend to be the hardest to nail down in terms of realistic averages, but most couples report that they spend $4,000 or more.